 Do not mix the contents of the ampoule with others. medicinal substances.

-Like all other iron preparations for parenteral use, Ferrum LEK is not prescribed simultaneously with oral iron preparations, with normal absorption of iron from gastrointestinal tract...
-Break between parenteral administration of the drug and the start of use oral forms iron should be at least 5 days.
+Like all other iron preparations for parenteral use, Ferrum LEK is not prescribed simultaneously with oral iron preparations, with normal absorption of iron from gastrointestinal tract.
+The interval between parenteral use of the drug and the start of use oral forms iron should be at least 5 days.

 Dosage regimen

-Ferrum LEK for intramuscular injection injected strictly intramuscularly!
+Ferrum LEK for intramuscular injections administered strictly intramuscularly!

 Ferrum LEK for intramuscular injections is not used intravenously (injection or infusion)!

-Before the introduction of the first therapeutic dose of the drug, the tolerance of the drug is determined by the introduction of a test dose - 1 / 4-1 / 2 of the contents of the Ferrum LEK ampoule (which corresponds to 25-50 mg of iron) for adults and half of the daily dose for children.
-If no undesirable effects of the drug develop within the next 15 minutes, the remaining portion of the initial daily dosage is administered.
+Before administering the first therapeutic dose of the drug, the tolerability of the drug is determined by administering a test dose - 1/4-1/2 of the contents of the Ferrum LEK ampoule (which corresponds to 25-50 mg of iron) for adults and half the daily dose for children.
+If no undesirable effects of the drug develop over the next 15 minutes, administer the remaining portion of the initial daily dosage.

 The dose is selected individually.

-1) First, calculate the total iron deficiency (OJ) (mg):
+1) first calculate the total iron deficiency (TID) (mg):

 Factor 0.24 = 0.0034 x 0.07 x 1000